ctcac00/mongodb-kafka-elasticsearch/README.md

 ## How to run

-* Call `docker-compose` on this directory to stand up the required containers
+* Call `docker-compose up -d` on this directory to stand up the required containers
-* Connect to MongoDB on port 27017 using Compass or mongoshell
+* Connect to MongoDB on port 27017 using Compass or mongoshell (default URI: `mongodb://root:changeme@localhost:27017/?authSource=admin&readPreference=primary&appname=MongoDB%20Compass&directConnection=true&ssl=false`)
 * Create a new database and collection called `test.test`
 * Run the script `elasticsearch/setupConnectors.sh` to enable the MongoDB Source Connector and the ElasticSearch Sink Connector

+NOTE: In case of an error message wait a few minutes - it just means that the server is not ready yet

+NOTE: The connector is setup to be used with the demo app - you might need to modify it if you plan to use a different dataset

-* Open the Dejavu interface on `http://<your_server>:1358`
+* Open the Dejavu interface on `http://<your_server>:1358` (`<your_server>` is most likely `localhost` if you are running this in Mac OS X or Linux)
 * On Dejavu, connect to your ElasticSearch server using the URL `http://<your_server>:9200` and set the basic authorization header like this

 |Header|Value|